TeamLapen/Vampirism/docs/wiki/configuration.md

 ### Noticeable configuration options
 #### Mob type compatibility/IMob
 'entityIMob' in *server*
 Change how Vampirism's mobs are seen by other mods.
-See https://github.com/TeamLapen/Vampirism/wiki/IMob-issue
+See [IMob-Issue](other/imob-issue.md) for more information.
 #### Sundamage dimension configuration
 The way how sundamage is handled in the vanilla overworld dimensions as well as additional modded ones can be configured.
 `sundamageUnknownDimension` in *server*